xenondevs/Docs/docs/nova/addon/worldgen/features/configurations/ores.md

 | `discard_chance_on_air_exposure` | A `float` in the range $[0;1]$. | Determines the chance that the ore will be discarded if it is exposed to air. `1` means that the ore will never be exposed to air. |
 | `targets`                        | A list of `TargetBlockState`s   | A list which determines what block to use for specific targets.
 Needs a `target` and a `state` option.
 See below for more details. |

+In code, the `OreConfiguration` class is used to configure the feature.

 ### Targets

 As mentioned above, the `targets` option is a list of targets.
 The `target` option is a so called`RuleTest`.
 A `RuleTest` is